NavzarZar/chatapp/README.md

 ```bash
 php vendor/bin/phpunit
 ```
+IMPORTANT: `test.db` needs to exist in data/ directory, which should be in root.

+root:
+- data/test.db

 This will run tests for **services, and repositories** to ensure expected behavior.

-`test.db` needs to exist in data/ directory.

 ---
 Enjoy!